E-A-T and SEO: You Can’t Have One Without the Other

 Read: What is SEO Siloing?

-E-A-T Is for Every Website
+E-E-A-T Is for Every Website

-To summarize, expertise, authority, trust and SEO all are tied together.
+To summarize, expertise, authority, trust, and SEO are all tied together.
 And you cannot succeed at any without them all.

-All websites (even small businesses) should aim for E-A-T. And it doesn’t have to be complicated.
+All websites (even small businesses) should aim for E-E-A-T. And it doesn’t have to be complicated.
 As a quick example to demonstrate this, Google says in its SQEG that this webpage has a high level of authority:

 A Family Fish Story webpage example of E-A-T.